-Since many parent distrust the child welfare system, the parent’s lawyer must take care to distinguish him or herself from others in the system so the parent can see that the lawyer serves the parent’s interests.
-The lawyer should be mindful that parents often feel disempowered in child welfare proceedings and should take steps to make the parent feel comfortable expressing goals and wishes without fear of judgment.
-The lawyer should clearly explain the legal issues as well as expectations of the court and the agency, and potential consequences of the parent failing to meet those expectations.
-The lawyer has the responsibility to provide expertise and to make strategic decisions about the best ways to achieve the parent’s goals, but the parent is in charge of deciding the case goals and the lawyer must act accordingly.
+Since many parent clients distrust the child welfare system, the parent’s lawyer must take care to distinguish him or herself from others in the system so the parent client can see that the parent’s lawyer serves the parent’s interests.
+The parent’s lawyer should be mindful that a parent often feels disempowered in child welfare proceedings and should take steps to make the parent client feel comfortable expressing goals and wishes without fear of judgment.
+The parent’s lawyer should clearly explain the legal issues as well as expectations of the court and the agency, and potential consequences of the parent client failing to meet those expectations.
+The parent’s lawyer has the responsibility to provide expertise and to make strategic decisions about the best ways to achieve the parent client’s goals, but the parent client is in charge of deciding the case goals and the parent’s lawyer must act accordingly.

-When representing parents with diminished capacity because of minority, mental impairment or for some other reason, the lawyer should as far as reasonably possible, maintain a normal lawyer/ client relationship with the parent.
-A parent may have the capacity to make some decisions but not others.
+When representing a parent client with diminished capacity because of age, mental impairment or for some other reason, the parent’s lawyer should, as far as reasonably possible, maintain a normal lawyer-client relationship with the parent client.
+A parent client may have the capacity to make some decisions but not others.

 Action:

-The parent’s lawyer must be aware of the parent’s mental health status and be prepared to assess whether the parent can assist with the case.
+The parent’s lawyer must be aware of the parent client’s mental health status and be prepared to assess whether the parent client can assist with the case.

 Commentary:

-Lawyers representing parents must be able to determine whether a parent’s mental status (including mental illness and mental intellectual disability or developmental delay) interferes with the parent’s ability to make decisions about the case.
-The lawyer should be familiar with any mental health diagnosis and treatment that a parent has had in the past or is presently undergoing (including any medications for such conditions).
-The lawyer should get consent from the parent to review mental health records and to speak with former and current mental health providers.
-The lawyer should explain to the parent that the information is necessary to understand the parent’s capacity to work with the lawyer.
+Lawyers representing parents must be able to determine whether a parent client’s mental status (including mental illness and mental intellectual disability or developmental delay) interferes with the parent client’s ability to make decisions about the case.
+The parent’s lawyer should be familiar with any mental health diagnosis and treatment that a parent client has had in the past or is presently undergoing (including any medications for such conditions).
+The parent’s lawyer should get consent from the parent client to review mental health records and to speak with former and current mental health providers.
+The parent’s lawyer should explain to the parent client that the information is necessary to understand the parent client’s capacity to work with the parent’s lawyer.

-When it is not reasonably possible to maintain a normal lawyer-client relationship generally or with regard to a particular issue, the parent’s lawyer should conduct a thorough investigation and then determine what course of action is most consistent with protecting the parent’s interests in the particular situation and represent the parent in accordance with that determination.
-This determination should be based on objective facts and information and not the lawyer’s personal philosophy or opinion.
+When it is not reasonably possible to maintain a normal lawyer-client relationship generally or with regard to a particular issue, the parent’s lawyer should conduct a thorough investigation and then determine what course of action is most consistent with protecting the parent client’s interests in the particular situation and represent the parent client in accordance with that determination.
+This determination should be based on objective facts and information and not the personal philosophy or opinion of the parent’s lawyer.

+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXx

-When the parent’s lawyer reasonably believes that the parent has diminished capacity, is at risk of substantial physical, financial or other harm unless action is taken, and cannot adequately act in the parent’s own interest, the lawyer may take reasonably necessary protective action, including consulting with individuals or entities that have the ability to take action to protect the parent.
+When the parent’s lawyer reasonably believes that the parent client has diminished capacity, is at risk of substantial physical, financial or other harm unless action is taken, and cannot adequately act in the parent client’s own interest, the parent’s lawyer may take reasonably necessary protective action, including consulting with individuals or entities that have the ability to take action to protect the parent client.

 Action:

-The lawyer should choose the protective action that intrudes the least on the lawyer-client relationship and is as consistent as possible with the wishes and values of the client.
+The parent’s lawyer should choose the protective action that intrudes the least on the lawyer-client relationship and is as consistent as possible with the wishes and values of the parent client.

 Action: